From Heaven, From Above, From God

 We can find many places where Jesus is said to be from God or sent from God.

-Being “of God” means to have God as your source spiritually.
-This is why all true believers are said to be “of God”.
-And the wicked are likewise said to be “of Satan”.
-This is not, of course, because they pre-existed as spirit beings with Satan, but because he is their spiritual father – their guide.
+Being “of God” means to have God as your spiritual source.
+This is why all true believers are said to be “of God.”
+And the wicked are likewise said to be “of Satan.”
+This is not, of course, because they pre-existed as spirit beings with Satan, but because he is their spiritual leader – the source they are following.

 “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (John 8:47).